istarter/ux-ui-notes/README.md

 3. ***Ideate:*** We finally get to the cool part here.
 The Design.
    1. We draw user flows, paper sketches / Low fi skecteches.
    2. The valuable asset we produce in this phase is "Wireframes"
-   3. Then we take the 'wires' and make high fidelity visual deisgns on tiop of it.
+   3. Then we take the 'wires' and make high-fidelity visual designs on top of it.
-   4. We finally link each screen to prototype.
+   4. We finally link each screen to the prototype.
-   5. Low fidility means sketches which draw by hand and high fidility are those which they high visuals.
+   5. Low fidelity means sketches drawn by hand and high fidelity are those which they high visuals.

 4. ***Iterate:*** Now, we have designed.
 It's time to give it a test drive.
    1. We send our prototypes to the stakeholders and users to test.